visipedia/iwildcam_comp/readme.md

 ## Details and Evaluation

+The WCS training set contains 217,959 images from 441 different global locations, and the WCS test set contains 62,894 images from 111 locations globally.
+The location id (`location`) is given for all images.

+This year we are providing Landsat-8 multispectral imagery for each camera location as supplementary data.
+In particular, each site is associated with a series of patches collected between 2013 and 2019.
+The patches are extracted from a "Tier 1" Landsat product, which consists only of data that meets certain geometric and radiometric quality standards.
+Consequently, the number of patches per site varies from 39 to 406 (median: 147).
+Each patch is 200x200x9 pixels, covering an area of 6km^2 at a resolution of 30 meters / pixel across 9 spectral bands.
+Note that all patches for a given site are registered, but are not centered exactly at the camera location to protect the integrity of the site.

-The WCS training set contains 217,959 images from 441 different global locations.
-You may also choose to use supplemental training data from iNaturalist 2017, iNaturalist 2018, iNaturalist 2019, and the provided remote sensing data from Landsat-8 which is matched to the camera locations.
+You may also choose to use supplemental training data from iNaturalist 2017, iNaturalist 2018, iNaturalist 2019.
 As a courtesy, we have curated all the images from iNaturalist 2017-2019 containing classes that might be in the test set and mapped them into the iWildCam categories (we call this set iNat_WCS).

-The test set contains 62,894 images from 111 locations globally.
-The location id (`location`) is given for all images.

-Submissions will be evaluated based on their macro F1 score - i.e. F1 will be calculated for each class of animal (including "empty" if no animal is present), and the submission's final score will be the unweighted mean of all class F1 scores.
+Submissions will be evaluated based on their categorization accuracy.

 ## Guidelines